-- If you are an employee who experiences sexual misconduct or interpersonal violence, you may contact your relevant department or unit to request a change in their transportation or working situations.
-Employees may contact Violence Prevention and Threat Management at NC State or the Title IX Coordinator in OIED for additional information. - The university is committed to complying with all judicial no-contact, restraining and protective orders and will assist victims in this process.
+- If you are an employee who experiences sexual misconduct or interpersonal violence, you may contact your department or unit supervisor and EOE to request supportive measures and adjustments.
+Employees may contact the Title IX Coordinator in OIED for additional information. - The university is committed to complying with all judicial no-contact, restraining and protective orders and will assist victims in this process.